 The 5 Most Common Kicking Injuries and How to Prevent, Recognize & Heal!

-(derived from Latin word for “four heads” of the femur)
+(derived from the Latin word for “four heads” of the femur)

 I hope the following information on the 5 most common kicking injuries helps you.
 As always feel free to drop me an e-mail or check out our website www.kickingworld.com and all our other sites like YouTube, Facebook and this Blog for everything football kicking and punting.